apple/axlearn/README.md

 ## Introduction

-AXLearn is a library built on top of [JAX](https://jax.readthedocs.io/) and [XLA](https://www.tensorflow.org/xla) to support development of large-scale deep learning models.
+AXLearn is a library built on top of [JAX](https://jax.readthedocs.io/) and [XLA](https://www.tensorflow.org/xla) to support the development of large-scale deep learning models.

 AXLearn takes an object-oriented approach to the software engineering challenges that arise from building, iterating, and maintaining models.